ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

 ```
 <h3 id="step12">12.
 Bask in your git glory</h3>

 You've successfully made a PR and merged your code to the primary branch.
 Congratulations!
-If you'd like to dive a little deeper, check out the files in this Git101 folder for even more tips and tricks on using git and GitHub.
+If you'd like to dive a little deeper, check out the files in <a href="https://github.com/cubeton/git101/tree/master/TurtorialInfo" target="_blank">this Git101 folder</a> for even more tips and tricks on using git and GitHub.

-I also recommend finding some time to work with your team on simulating a smaller group project like we did here.
-Have your team make a new folder with your team name, and add some files with text to it.
-Then, try pushing those changes to this remote repo.
-That way, your team can start making changes to files they didn't originally create and practice using the PR feature.
-And, use the git blame and git history tools on GitHub to get familiar with tracking which changes have been made in a file and who made those changes.
+### reference

-The more you use git, the more comfortable you'll... git with it.
-(I couldn't resist.)
+This tutorial is adapted from <a href="https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners" target="_blank">the tutorial</a> developed by <a href="https://product.hubspot.com/blog/author/meghan-nelson" target="_blank"><Meghan Nelson</a>